Tell us about yourself

 How did you come to MA Financial Group?

 I first heard about MA Financial Group from university events and through friends.
-Whilst I was interning at Macquarie, we dealt with Moelis across a few occasions.
+Whilst I was interning at Macquarie, we dealt with MA Financial Group on a few occasions.
 I realised that was more aligned with what I was interested in doing for my career.
-When conducting research into prospective firms, I quickly became compelled by MA Financial's growth story and their focus on real estate.
+When conducting research into prospective firms, I quickly became compelled by MA Financial's growth story and its focus on real estate.
 As a result, I applied for the 2020 Summer Analyst program and stayed on to become a full-time analyst.

 Tell us about your Summer Analyst experience in Corporate Advisory